sap-tutorials/Tutorials/tutorials/btp-app-kyma-hana-cloud-setup/btp-app-kyma-hana-cloud-setup.md

 ## Details
 ### You will learn
- - How to create an HDI container for a SAP HANA Cloud instance on Cloud Foundry and create credentials for the SAP HANA Cloud instance in your Kyma cluster.
+ - How to create an HDI container for a SAP HANA Cloud instance on Cloud Foundry and create credentials for this SAP HANA Cloud instance in your Kyma cluster.

 ---